skirlez/g3man/README.md

   GTK has an API for this, so I'll probably implement this soon.

+- Use an actual testing library for gmlp tests

 - Code Documentation

   There's not much right now.
 Would be nice to have